fanff/tt3de/README.md

 The Cython engine uses 5 elementary buffers to work:

-* Drawing: Store the depth buffer & the canvas buffer.
+* DrawingBuffer: Store the depth buffer & the canvas buffer.
-* Geometry: store a geometry to draw, Point/line/triangle obviously, but could be a Sphere, Cube, Ribon ...
+* GeometryBuffer: store a geometry to draw, Point/line/triangle obviously, but could be a Sphere, Cube, Ribon ...
-* Primitives: store an atomic element for drawing. here, only point/line/triangle.
+* PrimitivesBuffer: store an atomic element for drawing. here, only point/line/triangle.
-* Material: Store how your geometry is painted.
+* MaterialBuffer: Store how your geometry is painted.
 Can be static color / texture application, or combo of it.
-* Textures: Store basically the array of pixels of a 2D texture.
-Its an image, basically.
+* TextureBuffer: Store basically the array of pixels of a 2D texture.
+Its an image, basically with rgb value

 The rendering process goes as follow: